 Cooking Safety: The Average Number of Kitchen Fires More Than Triples on Thanksgiving Day

-Many fires start very quickly, but taking a few precautions can greatly reduce your risks this Thanksgiving
+Many home fires start very quickly, but taking a few simple precautions can greatly reduce your risks and keep you safe this Thanksgiving

-There's nothing wrong with having a roaring fire this Thanksgiving, but that fire should be in the fireplace, not in your kitchen.
-It's a sobering statistic, but the average number of kitchen fires more than triples on Thanksgiving Day as compared to any other average day.
-In fact, it is the worst day for cooking fires all year, so it's important to be mindful of how kitchen fires start and take the necessary precautions to stay safe.
+There's nothing wrong with having a roaring fire this Thanksgiving as long as it's in your fireplace, not in your kitchen.
+The statistics are sobering.
+The average number of kitchen fires more than triples on Thanksgiving Day.
+In fact, it's the worst day for cooking fires all year.
+So it's important to be mindful of how kitchen fires start and take the necessary precautions when cooking the turkey.

 Preventing Thanksgiving fires

 Thanksgiving is all about gathering family and friends and cooking a big homemade meal together.
 With all of this cooking, the stress, and the crowded space comes an increased threat of fire.
 So to lessen the likelihood of a fire:

 - Make sure your smoke and carbon monoxide alarms are working as the first step.
 An early warning can keep a little bit of smoke from turning into a raging fire.
 Test them by pushing the test buttons.

 - Don't leave any cooking unattended.
 It is often the leading contributing factor in cooking fires and fire deaths.
 It can be very easy to become distracted by the amount of cooking and the added guests.
 If anything is cooking, you should be in the kitchen.
 We understand you might need to step away to use the bathroom or let the dog out, but don't leave home when anything is cooking.

 - Avoid loose-fitting clothing with long sleeves near ranges and ovens.
 It only takes a second or two for these clothes to catch fire.

 - Keep anything that can catch fire away from cooking surfaces.
 This includes paper towels, oven mitts, curtains, wooden and plastic utensils, etc.